UrbanInstitute/emergency-rental-assistance-priority-index/README.md

 ## renv

-This project uses `library(renv)` to handle package dependencies. `library(renv)` tracks package versions and sources and writes this metadata to a file called a "lock.file".
+This project uses `library(renv)` to handle package dependencies. `library(renv)` tracks package versions and sources and writes this metadata to a file called a "lock file".
 To reproduce exactly the same results, it is critical that users have the appropriate package versions installed and loaded.
 We outline how to correctly use `library(renv)`--and troubleshoot potential issues–below:

 -   Clone the GitHub repository